ibm-cloud-docs/key-protect/key-rings.md

 10. Continue to add platform and service access roles as needed and when you are finished, click **Assign**.
-Note that the user must be assigned at least _Reader_ access to the entire instance in order for them to access the key ring.
-This instance level access policy will be separate from the key ring access policy.
+Note that the user must be assigned at least _Reader_ access to the entire instance in order for them to list, create and delete key rings within the instance.

 ![The image shows an example of how to grant user access to a key ring.](images/key-ring-iam-policy.png){: caption="Figure 1.
 Shows how to grant user access to an instance." caption-side="bottom"}